 \subsubsection{Wave‐Optical Experiments}

-Another class of experiments that could potentially benefit from VCN's exploit the wave-optical properties of the neutron, in terms of diffraction and interferometry.
-The potential of low wavelength neutrons for wave optics experiment was already pointed out in the 80s and early 90s in the works of A.G.
-Klein, A. Zeilinger et. al. \cite{EDER1989171}.
-An extensive list of fundamental physics experiments utilizing neutron interferometry techniques is provided in \cite{RauchH.Helmut2015Ni:l}.
-Some of these experiments can benefit from lower energy neutrons.
-While certain proposed experiments may have become less relevant due to advancements in other fields, wave-optical experiments involving VCN remain an exciting avenue for fundamental physics research.\\ A dedicated VCN source could for example be used for: \begin{enumerate} \item[-] Further investigation of gravitationally induced quantum interference as measured in the famous COW\footnote{Acronym for R. Colella, A. W. Overhauser, and S. A. Werner.} experiment \cite{COW}.
-While this effect was already measured with VCN \cite{VANDERZOUW2000568}, the experiment could be significantly improved with higher fluxes, brightness and modern VCN optics.\footnote{It should be noted that VCN might not be competitive with the accuracy of atom interferometers, as pointed out in \cite[p.
-263f.]{RauchH.Helmut2015Ni:l}.} With regard to the latter, especially the field of holographic gratings, as described in \cite{klepp_2011}, made significant progress. \item[-] Improve the current limit on the neutron charge \cite{PhysRevD.37.3107} with a Talbot-Lau interferometer \cite{PhysRevC.98.045503}. \item[-] Measurement of the gravitational constant G by means of an active gravitational mass other then the Earth itself, in a \textit{Cavendish experiment}, as described in \cite{KleinA.G.1984WOWC}. \end{enumerate}
+Another class of experiments that could benefit from intense VCN beams exploits the wave-optical properties of the neutron, in particular diffraction and interferometry.
+The potential of long wavelength neutrons for wave optics experiments was already pointed out in \cite{EDER1989171}.
+A list of fundamental physics experiments utilizing neutron interferometry techniques is given in \cite{RauchH.Helmut2015Ni:l}.
+Some of these experiments can benefit from lower energy neutrons. \\ A VCN source could be used for the following studies: \begin{enumerate} \item[-] Further investigation of gravitationally induced quantum interference as measured in the COW\footnote{Acronym for R. Colella, A. W. Overhauser, and S. A. Werner.} experiment \cite{COW}.
+This effect was already measured with VCN \cite{VANDERZOUW2000568}, but the experiment could be significantly improved with higher fluxes and modern VCN optics.\footnote{It should be noted that VCN might not be competitive with the accuracy of atom interferometers, as pointed out in \cite[p.
+263f.]{RauchH.Helmut2015Ni:l}.} With regard to the latter, especially the field of holographic gratings, as described in \cite{klepp_2011}, made significant progress. \item[-] Improvement of the current limit on the neutron charge \cite{PhysRevD.37.3107} with a Talbot-Lau interferometer \cite{PhysRevC.98.045503}. \item[-] Measurement of the gravitational constant G using an active gravitational mass other than the Earth itself, in a \textit{Cavendish experiment}, as described in \cite{KleinA.G.1984WOWC}. \end{enumerate}